pflynn157/Odyssey/Readme.md

 ## CppExplorer

 CppExplorer is a file explorer written in C++ using the Qt framework.
 It has many of the features you would expect in a file explorer.
 Currently, all features only work on Linux.
-However, we are now working on porting it to Windows.
-Several of the features in the list below work, but quite a few don't.
+It does build and run on Windows, but several features do not work.
+The build system is CMake.
+Just run CMake and run make.

 1. Tabs (If you are a Linux or Mac user, you will know how great these are)
 2. Theme icon support (pulls from the current theme)